UC Master Gardeners, Santa Clara County, CA

 6A) Chelsea

 Packet Comments - In the early 1900’s Chelsea, Iowa was famous for melons grown on the sandy hills north of town.
 Farmers filled their horse-drawn “triple box” wagons in the field, hauled them to town and sold melons from the wagons.
-Fruits weigh 15 to 20 lbs, are sweet with pink flesh.
+Fruits weigh 15–20 lbs, are sweet with pink flesh.
 Will keep for several weeks once picked.
-90 to 100 days.
+90–100 days.

 Experimenter Comments - Only one of the two plants produced tested melons.
-They weighed 12–17 lbs, 8–9" long and 10–11" in diameter which means they were wider than tall.
+They weighed 12–17 lbs, 8–9 inches long and 10–11 inch diameter which means they were wider than tall.
 Harvest period 117–136 days after seeding.

 Picnic watermelon